ybekele/CMPUT404-assignment-websockets/README.md

 Resources
 ========================
-I used Chat.py by Abram Hindle as a reference and used lines 42-57 specifically as well as the read_ws and subscribe_socket function format. https://github.com/abramhindle/WebSocketsExamples/blob/master/chat.py and https://github.com/abramhindle/WebSocketsExamples/blob/master/static/chat.html for index.html
+I used Chat.py by Abram Hindle as a reference and used lines 42-57 specifically as well as the read_ws and subscribe_socket function format. https://github.com/abramhindle/WebSocketsExamples/blob/master/chat.py and https://github.com/abramhindle/WebSocketsExamples/blob/master/static/chat.html for index.html (specifically socket.onmessage function)

 I used my own function in CMPUT404-Assignment 4 for the update function.
 Did not end up needing to use this however, I had tried implementing it and left it in the code therefore I am making a note of it. https://github.com/ybekele/CMPUT404-assignment-ajax